bytewalker-rgb/cyclone/README.md

 - **Probabilistik search**: You can add -j key and jump forward after partial match between generated Hash160 and given Hash160
 - **Partial match**: You can add -p key and save all of the partial match Hash160 to the candidates.txt file
 - **Save candidates**: Only when -s key is add.
+- **Random traversal**: You can add -R key to enable random traversal within the specified range (AVX512 version only).

 ---